SilkRose/Pony/src/stories/peace-attempts-and-panic-attacks/peace-attempts-and-panic-attacks.md

 That's when it crashed against the door again.

-I close my eyes and resolve to continue as my body shivers.
+I close my eyes, resolving to continue as my body shivers.

 *I can't live in fear…*

 *I must.*

-Tears flow from my eyes and I can feel my hoof bump into the door frame.
+Tears flow from my eyes as I feel my hoof bump into the door frame.

 *Here goes nothing…*